hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 ### 5.2.4.
 Modelling and training tips

+**Prioritize supervised models first.** Don't even flirt with the idea of using user behavior before squeezing every bit of predictive power from your supervised dataset.
+Make sure you have the best possible supervised model!
+Maybe you don't even need to use clicks at all.
+Remember: your ranker is bottlenecked by the quality of your features and retrieval pipeline, so work on that first.

+If your documents count is small, you can try out classification-based approaches first.
+For larger action space, you can try out sigmoid classifiers as a baseline.
+Classifiers are much simpler to implement and interpret, and we all know them well.
+Ranking-base approaches are more powerful, but they are also more complex and require much, much more data.

 **Neural nets or trees?** It is very tempting to jump to latest and shiniest methods, but the first version of your ranking model will should be a supervised one.
 There's just too much complexity in the unbiased learning to rank algorithms to start with them.
 Moreover, if you don't have a large enough user base and a good spam/bots filter, you will likely have a lot of noise in your click data.